RomanTsisyk/sunrise-sunset-sdk/README.md

 ## **Note**

 This SDK is currently a **test project** designed to explore and understand the complete lifecycle of creating, testing, and publishing a library.
-While the SDK is fully functional and adheres to best practices, it is not yet published to a public repository such as Maven Central or JitPack.
+While the SDK is fully functional and adheres to best practices, it will not be officially published to a public repository (e.g., Maven Central, JitPack).

-**Plans for the Future:**
+### **Repository Status**
-- The SDK will be officially published.
+- This repository will be **publicly archived** as a reference project.
-- Long-term support is not guaranteed at this stage but may be considered depending on usage.
-- The Sunrise-Sunset API itself is stable, but the SDK does not anticipate or account for potential API changes or the addition of new functionality.

-This is primarily a **learning and experimentation project** to understand:
-1. Creating a reusable SDK.
-2. Testing all aspects of the development lifecycle.
-3. Exploring the process of publishing a library for public use.
+- No future updates or support are guaranteed.
+- The purpose of this project is to showcase my ability to create and work with SDKs.

 ---